 We are now appealing to businesses and the public to donate unused laptops to Getting Oxfordshire Online via our refurbishment hubs.
 Details of how to donate will be published very soon.

 The project received kickstart match funding from Our Common Good, an OCF Donor-Advised Fund.
 We are now seeking further funding from government, philanthropic and in-kind donations, and you can donate to the project here.

 - Up to 40,000 people in Oxfordshire are not online.

 - Nationally, 34% of children aged 5–16 do not have access to their own device.

-- There are estimated to be tens of thousands internet-enabled devices sitting unused in homes and businesses in Oxfordshire, which could be refurbished to meet the demand.
+- There are thousands of unused internet-enabled devices that could be refurbished to meet the demand.

 The impact of the pandemic has highlighted that without digital access you are genuinely excluded from much of life.
 Home schooling without suitable devices, no access to homeless services, or isolation in older age.
 Project Manager Olwen chatted with B4 CEO, Richard Rosser in February about the need for increased focus on this area – with or without the effects of COVID.